 A major illustrated publication to accompany Glasstress: White Light | White Heat, which also features in the official Biennale catalogue.
 The book features essays by Adriano Berengo, President of Berengo Art Studio and James Putnam, Artist and Senior Research Fellow, London College of Fashion, both co-curators of the exhibition and includes original texts from Suzanne Higgot, Curator of Glass at The Wallace Collection, London and David Toop, musician and author.
 The book also features profiles of all 65+ artists showing, all of which are accompanied by exclusively commissioned photographs of the works they have created for the Glasstress: White Light | White Heat exhibition.Purchase a copy of the book from the UAL E-store.

-Work from the Glasstress collateral event at the 55th International La Biennale di Venezia (2013) travels to London College of Fashion and The Wallace Collection as part of a two-venue exhibition curated by James Putnam, a Senior Research Fellow at London College of Fashion.
+Work from the Glasstress collateral event at the 55th International La Biennale di Venezia (2013) travelled to London College of Fashion and The Wallace Collection in 2013, as part of a two-venue exhibition curated by James Putnam, a Senior Research Fellow at London College of Fashion.

-The 2013 Glasstress exhibition builds on the success of two previous Venice Art Biennale Glasstress shows (2009, 2011) and this is the first time that the work has toured to the UK.
+The 2013 Glasstress exhibition built on the success of two previous Venice Art Biennale Glasstress shows (2009, 2011) and was the first time that the work had toured to the UK.
 The Venice exhibition saw sixty-five artists responding to the theme of light and heat, the components of fire, the fundamental elements involved in the formation of the universe and also the essence of glassblowing.
 Light is integral to our perception of glass, while heat is required to shape it.

 Talk & Reception